ESPRI-Mod/synda/sdt/doc/replication.md

 See [Selection file](selection_file.md)

+Notes:

-Note: you can create many selection files (e.g. one per project)
+* You can create many selection files (e.g. one per project)
+* Selection file(s) must be stored in the 'selection' folder

 ## File discovery